-Mermaids is an Australian made-for-tv movie that was styled as a series pilot.
-Unfortunately the series itself never took off, which is a pity because the premise of the show (though admittedly fluffy) is attractive and I for one would've definitely watched it.
-Taking place in the modern day, the movie follows the adventures of three estranged mermaid sisters who find that they need to work together.
+The 2003 Mermaids (which has nothing to do with an earlier 1990 movie) is an Australian made-for-tv film that was styled as a series pilot, though unfortunately the series proper never took off.
+Taking place in the modern day, the movie follows the adventures of three estranged mermaid sisters who reunite out of necessity to work together.

 Diana (Erika Heynatz) is the eldest of the three sisters.
 Following her Roman goddess namesake, Diana is the strongest and wisest of the three, although she has a bit of a temper and detests everything to do with humans.
 Diana also has abnormal strength that makes her handy in a fight, and her mermaid item is a trident that can handily shrinks into a silver comb.
 She's the one who wants to avenge their father's death at all costs.

 Venus (Nikita Ager) is the middle sister.
 As you'd expect, she's the one that has men eating out of the palm of her hand.
 She's normally adventurous and outgoing, but she's been bound to land against her will and needs her sisters' help to break free.
 Her mermaid item is a tiara, and her power is the ability to hypnotise men and get them to do whatever she wants.
 She's also the unofficial peacekeeper of the trio when things get a little out of hand.

 June (Sarah Laine) is the youngest of the trio.
 Once again taking only a smidgen after the Roman goddess she was named for, June wants to find love and a happy ending for herself.
 It is because of this that she was disowned by their father, so she's the only permanent resident of land among the sisters.
 June's part in the story pretty much takes after the Hans Christian Andersen version, which was a nice touch.